Geneviève Gosselin

-Geneviève-Adélaïde Gosselin (1791 – 17 June 1818, Paris) was a French ballet dancer known for being the first dancer en pointe.
+Geneviève-Adélaïde Gosselin (1791 – 1818) was a French ballet dancer known for being the first dancer en pointe.

+Biography

 Early life

-Geneviève Gosselin was the daughter of a ballet master and was also the eldest sister of three other famous ballerinas of Ballet de l’Opera de Paris.
+Geneviève Gosselin was the daughter of a ballet master and was also the eldest sister of three other famous ballerinas of the Paris Opera Ballet.
 Her sister Constance Gosselin was the wife of the dancer Auguste-Anatole Petit.
-Another sister, Louis Gosselin, was a premier dancer in London and Paris and her other sister, Henriette Gosselin, danced with the Paris Opera from 1821 to 1830.
+Another sibling, Louis-François Gosselin, was a premier dancer in London and Paris and her other sister, Henriette Gosselin, danced with the Paris Opera from 1821 to 1830.

 Ballet career

 Geneviève studied under Jean-François Coulon, who was one of the most renowned teachers in Europe at the time.
 He became professor of the "classe de perfectionnement" at the Opéra de Paris in 1807 and also helped in the production of pointe shoes after 1810.
 Gosselin joined the Opéra de Paris in 1806 at the age of fifteen.
 She had excellent technique and was the first dancer to develop the art of being en pointe in 1813.
+Julien Louis Geoffroy initially championed Gosselin, among other young performers, but considered public enthusiasm overblown.